salesforce/speech-datasets/README.md

 Before you can run the data preparation script for any dataset, update the paths in [`TEMPLATE/asr1/db.sh`](TEMPLATE/asr1/db.sh) or [`TEMPLATE/tts1/db.sh`](TEMPLATE/tts1/db.sh).
-These should be the absolute paths (on your system) to the directories or archive files containing the downloaded datasets.
+These should be the absolute paths (on your system) to the directories and/or archive files containing the downloaded datasets.
 For some open source datasets, we also provide download scripts, but in general, you will need to download the data yourself and update `db.sh` with its actual location.

 Once you have done this, navigate to `<dataset>/asr1` or `<dataset>/tts1` and invoke: